JSv4/OCRUSREX/README.md

 `pip install ocrusrex`

 In addition to installing the required python dependencies, you'll also need tesseract v4.
 You'll also want to install the appropriate training data.
-OCRUSREX is configured to use the best LSTM training models.
-You can change the default config to use fast or standard.
+OCRUSREX is configured to use the "best" english LSTM training dataset.
+You can change this config to use fast or standard quality by overriding the tesseract_config argument.
+Using best improves accuracy by about 1 - 3 percentage points based on my benchmarking with a performance hit of ~ 20% more time per page.
+On a VirtualBox dev environment, that meant going from 2 seconds to 2.38 seconds per page when using byte obj input and out (string paths are much slower).
+I was willing to take that tradeoff as I hate having re-OCR things, but your mileage may vary.

+If you want to use tesseract's "best" training sets, you will likely need to install it for your system.
 See a description of the different Tesseract models in the Tesseract Docs:

 * https://tesseract-ocr.github.io/tessdoc/Data-Files.html#updated-data-files-for-version-400-september-15-2017